-Our lawyers have a deep understanding of the overarching energy regulatory regime and have been internationally recognized as a market leader by Chambers & Partners Global, with our Oil & Gas (Regulatory & Litigation) group receiving a Band 1 ranking and our Electricity (Regulatory & Litigation) group receiving a Band 3 ranking in 2017.
+Our lawyers have a deep understanding of the overarching energy regulatory regime and have been internationally recognized as a market leader by Chambers Global, with our Oil & Gas (Regulatory & Litigation) group receiving a Band 1 ranking and our Electricity (Regulatory & Litigation) group receiving a Band 3 ranking in 2018.
 Market commentators recognize that Bracewell is frequently seen on big-ticket transactions, projects and regulatory disputes in both the power and oil and gas spaces.

 Additionally, as part of our support to clients and friends of the firm on enforcement matters, Bracewell administers the Energy Compliance Network (ECN), an ad hoc industry group that monitors energy compliance and enforcement issues at the FERC, CFTC and state regulatory commissions.
 To keep our clients abreast of current regulations and potential impacts, Bracewell’s regulatory team also offers analysis and commentary featured on our Energy Legal Blog®.